isomerpages/cris-corp/news-and-events/news/_posts/2023-11-14-post-Translating evidence based research data to transform public health at scale.md

 Just like how a building requires a firm foundation to meet safety requirements, clinical research studies also require a strong foundation to ensure data integrity and validity.

-According to both Dr Wong and Dr Guo, important considerations when embarking on a research study include thinking about the study design, selecting the right comparison group of patients, factoring in the study time frame, as well as reviewing if the outcomes from the research study adequately answers the research problem statement.
+According to both Yoko and Guo Liang, important considerations when embarking on a research study include thinking about the study design, selecting the right comparison group of patients, factoring in the study time frame, as well as reviewing if the outcomes from the research study adequately answers the research problem statement.

-“Researchers will come to us with the research dataset collected from the field work and hope our analysis validates the data and supports their study findings,” said Dr Guo who holds a medical degree with specialisation in preventive medicine and a Master’s degree in Public Health.
+“Researchers will come to us with the research dataset collected from the field work and hope our analysis validates the data and supports their study findings,” said Guo Liang who holds a medical degree with specialisation in preventive medicine and a Master’s degree in Public Health.

 “However, we usually educate our collaborators that different kinds of datasets, such as retrospective versus prospective dataset have different formats and each will produce different research insights,” she explained.

 “Therefore, identifying the right variables to look at and clean the data judiciously can make all the difference,” she added.

-Dr Guo also shared that when the study fieldwork is completed next year, she will verify the data for accuracy and thereafter, analyse the datasets and support the lead investigator in drafting the manuscript report.
+Guo Liang also shared that when the study fieldwork is completed next year, she will verify the data for accuracy and thereafter, analyse the datasets and support the lead investigator in drafting the manuscript report.

 ##### **Finding gold: Transforming data into valuable insights**

-In elaborating the important work she does, Dr Guo likens her role to a data alchemist who transforms raw research data into “research gold”.
+In elaborating the important work she does, Guo Liang likens her role to a data alchemist who transforms raw research data into “research gold”.

 “We have discussions with the principal investigators and advise them on the best practices for data collection, so that on our end, the data can be formatted and turned into meaningful insights using data analytics platforms like STATA,” she said.

 She added on that insights from high-quality synthesised evidence research will in turn enable other stakeholders like PIs in their decision-making for improved health outcomes.

-“Although analysing data takes time, ranging from weeks to months, when we are finally able to transform data into meaningful findings, it is rewarding,” said Dr Guo, who delights in “being able to indirectly find an effective intervention to help patients better manage and control their diabetes”.
+“Although analysing data takes time, ranging from weeks to months, when we are finally able to transform data into meaningful findings, it is rewarding,” said Guo Liang, who delights in “being able to indirectly find an effective intervention to help patients better manage and control their diabetes”.

 Undoubtedly, diabetes-related research studies such as these provide valuable insights for medical teams to optimise patient care, introduce solutions for self-care, as well as sustain healthcare systems in managing this chronic condition in the population.